sf-wdi-22-23/modules-23/w06-ruby-on-rails/d1-dawn-peer-review/README.md

 | Fork & then clone your partner's project |
 | Pair program to resolve the Github Issue & submit a Pull Request |

-**Please keep track of time -- you should spend roughly an hour on each project**
+**Please keep track of time -- you should spend roughly 75 min with each of your partners**

 ###1.
 Create an Issue (10m)